 What is the difference between BAQ (body art quality) henna and your Bridal Quality Mehndi Powder?
 BAQ is a commonly used term, but ironically it usually refers to Henna for Hair.
 This is undeniably confusing.
 The reality is, BAQ henna is finely sifted, contains 100% lawsonia inermis and no chemical additives.
 But, it's not always suitable for body art.
 Confused yet?
-BAQ henna, while pure and safe, doesn't necessarily have the high dye-content or freshness of Bridal Quality Mehndi Powder.
+BAQ henna, while pure and safe, doesn't necessarily have the high dye-content or freshness required for body art.
 Hair is very porous, and easily absorbs the dye molecule, so even if the henna powder is more than a year old, it's still suitable for hair.
-Often BAQ henna is the previous year's Bridal Quality crop.
+I have given only very special henna powder the Bridal Quality rating, meaning I would use it for my own bridal customers.

 What makes your Bridal Quality Mehndi Powder so special?
 Our Bridal Quality henna is the very same henna that Darcy uses on her brides.
 This henna is finely sifted, has a high lawsone content, and was harvested within the last 12 months for ultimate freshness.
 Our Bridal Quality henna is organically cultivated in Sojat, Rajasthan, a world famous growing region for henna.
 Many professional henna artists purchase our Bridal Quality powder year after year because of the excellent results they can achieve.

 My hairdresser told me henna is bad for my hair, what's up with that?
 Some non-BAQ hennas contain metallic salts or other dyes that can interfere with future chemical dye-jobs resulting in damaged hair, or weird colors.
-BAQ henna does not interfere, though it is tough to bleach out if you decide to go lighter in the future.
+BAQ henna does not interfere, though it will require bleaching out if you decide to go lighter in the future.

 I've heard henna can dry your hair, is this true?
 Some lower quality hennas can have chemicals, or dirt/dust in them which can dry your hair out.
 Our BAQ is non-drying, and in fact will smooth out the cuticle of your hair as the dye molecule bonds to damaged parts of the hair.
 You can also avoid drying your hair by mixing your henna paste with water instead of lemon-juice (a lot of online recipes call for lemon-juice, but this is simply not necessary)